MXCzkEVM/doitring/README.md

 NETWORK= "geneva"
 ```

-Locally, you need to obtain the corresponding environment key by running `npx dotenv-vault@latest keys`, and then fill in the `.env.key`:
+Locally, you need to obtain the corresponding environment key by running `npx dotenv-vault@latest keys`, and then fill in the `.env.key` or `.env`:

 ```sh
 DOTENV_KEY = "..."